USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

-2. If `submissionType` is "DataImage5Copy", then registered and non-registered Transporters are valid.
+2. If `submissionType` is `DataImage5Copy`, then registered and non-registered Transporters are valid.

    - 2.1.
-If the Transporter is registered in RCRAInfo as a Transporter, then only the epaSiteId must be provided.
+If the Transporter is registered in RCRAInfo as a Transporter, then only the `epaSiteId` must be provided.
      All
      the site information will be obtained from RCRAInfo.
 If other site information is provided it will be ignored with
      warnings.
    - 2.2.
 If the Transporter is not registered in RCRAInfo, then the following site information must be provided: